Richa Rastogi

 Richa Rastogi , Thorsten Joachims.

-ACM Conference on on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO'24), Spotlight (Oral) at UAI Workshop, 2023
+ACM Conference on on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) 2024 , UAI workshop on Epistemic Uncertainty, 2023 Spotlight (Oral)

 We introduce Equal-Opportunity Ranking (EOR) as a new fairness criterion for ranking and a practical algorithm that provably reduces the group unfairness induced when the uncertainty of the underlying relevance model differs between groups of candidates.